 A losing defendant is required to pay the relator’s reasonable attorneys’ fees and costs.
 If a relator proceeds with a case after the United States has declined to intervene, and loses, the court may award attorneys’ fees and costs to the defendant if the court finds that the relator’s claim was “clearly frivolous, clearly vexatious, or brought primarily for purposes of harassment.”

-The FCA protects employees, contractors, or agents who are discharged, demoted, suspended, threatened, harassed, or discriminated against in any other way because of lawful acts taken to stop violations of the FCA.
+The False Claims Act protects employees, contractors, or agents who are discharged, demoted, suspended, threatened, harassed, or discriminated against in any other way because of lawful acts taken to stop violations of the FCA.
 Liability for retaliation is not limited to one’s employer, but may extend to others.
 Wronged whistleblowers may recover reinstatement with the same seniority status they would have had but for the discrimination, two times the amount of back pay plus interest, and compensation for any special damages sustained such as emotional distress and attorney’s fees and costs.
 A retaliation case may be brought together with or separately from a FCA qui tam complaint.